biodati/studio_help/docs/sections/networks/extending_a_network.md

 # Extending a Network

+First you must choose and activate the Network that you wish to extend.

+So,search for your networks.
+1) Select Network Search.
-Search for your networks.
-1) Select search networks.
-2) Check 'Me' for your own networks 3) Activate your network and after activation you will see it listed at the top (4) [this network was already activated prior to this screenshot]
+2) Check 'Me' for your own networks
+3) Activate your network and after activation you will see it listed at the top in the banner.
+(4) [this network was already activated prior to this screenshot]

 ![[networks_71.png]]

+Activation will take you to the Network page.

 ![[networks_72.png]]